 Mussel wastes.
-Deposits of mussel wastes on the seabed have a mudlike texture.
+They are deposited on the seabed and have a mud-like texture.
 If these are dropped on to a reef or stony bottom they can alter the composition of the seafloor and impact on the organisms living there.

 Mussel shell debris.
-Some mussels and shells are dislodged from the crop lines and settle on to the seafloor.
-In calm conditions these accumulate directly under the lines and can create rows of miniature shell reefs.
-If a current flows through the farm, the deposits are scattered over a larger area.
-It is expected that the deposition effects will be reduced in the large offshore farms as they are less dense and the sea currents will be stronger.
+Some live mussels and shells are dislodged from the crop lines and settle on to the seafloor.
+In calm conditions these accumulate directly under the lines creating rows of miniature shell reefs.
+If a current flows through the farm the deposits are scattered over a larger area.
+It is expected that the deposition effects will be reduced in the large offshore farms as they are less dense and sea currents will be stronger.